schloerke/travisDrat/README.md

 > To allow Travis CI to push to your GitHub repository, we need to generate a GitHub [API token](https://github.com/settings/tokens/new).
 After re-entering your password, just select `repo`, or if your repository is public, select `public_repo`.
 GitHub will create the token and give you a chance to copy it down.

-I recommend making a `public_repo` token only since your drat repo is public.
+I recommend making a `public_repo` token only as the drat repo will be publicly available on the gh-pages branch.

 ### 0.2 - Setup a Personal `drat` Repo